miniptr/gta-7-in-python-real/README.md

 - 100% real leaks stolen from a USB drive found in a parking lot.

 ## requirements
-- Python 3.12 (or a toaster with a good internet connection)
+-  having a trojan installed (or a toaster with a good internet connection)
 - At least 48 petabytes of RAM
 - Blind optimism